 The Company has prepared sensibly for Brexit and established relations with the UK's financial regulators to that end.
-ECCU has submitted an application to the Prudential Regulation Authority in the UK for authorisation of a branch operation in Northern Ireland, should this prove necessary to continue to service UK resident policyholders following the end of the transition period.
-The UK's Financial Conduct Authority allows previously inward-passporting EU entities to avail of a temporary permissions regime, and ECCU has been accepted into this transitional arrangement while its application for UK branch authorisation by the PRA is processed.
+The UK's Financial Conduct Authority allows previously inward-passporting EU entities to avail of a temporary permissions regime and ECCU has been accepted into this transitional arrangement while its application for UK branch authorisation by the PRA is processed.